PLANT // PRESERVE // CREATE

 Wendi Phan is the founder of Gardens of Wendiland, a business which is dedicated to tropical plants and herbs.
 She popularized medicinal plants for blood sugar health such as Gynura procumbens, bringing healing and culinary plants from the east to meet with the west.
 Her creations of eco-friendly terrariums and Modern Zen Gardens became a sensation.
 Her work had been featured in Geobeats, Docol and Vidro Impresso magazines.
 She also hosts a popular Youtube channel, sharing her passion in growing tropical and exotic plants as well as expanding her audiences’ horizon in Asian culinary arts.

 Megan Dukett brings a rich history of education and interpretation to match her passion for preservation.
 She has served as a National Park Ranger in the Mid-west and then at Yosemite.
+For the past decade, she has served as the Education Program Manager for Mission San Juan Capistrano.
 She is an avid hiker, citizen scientist, and brings a vast knowledge of local history to thousands each year.